You are now in the main content area

 4. When and where does the obligation ceremony take place?

-The ceremony takes place annually in March, prior to the final set of exams for graduating engineering students.
+The ceremony takes place annually in late February or March, prior to the final set of exams for graduating engineering students.
 Your ceremony date and time will be indicated on the invitation email, which will be sent to approved Iron Ring recipients via Camp One’s registration portal.
 You will need to bring the email with you to be allowed into the ceremony.
 It is imperative that recipients arrive before their designated ceremony time.

 Iron@torontomu.ca